 As of today, the definition of organic wine does vary from country to country.
 For example, in Europe and Canada, organic wines are allowed to have added sulphites, whereas in the USA, they aren’t.

 Whilst the environment is in better health with organic practices, the real attraction of organic wines comes from the juice inside the grapes.
-In the hands of a skilled winemaker, the wine can hold more flavour, depth, acidity and structure to allow for the development of a much more interesting wine.
+In the hands of a skilled winemaker, the wine can hold more flavour, depth, acidity.
+The structure allows for the development of a much more interesting wine.